Luvakin/Luvakin/README.md

 - 👋 Hi, I’m @Luvakin
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning python and flask framework
+- 🌱 I’m currently learning python and django
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me akinwalearemu0@gmail.com